IMPORTANT! On the day registrations no longer accepted.

 See below also for GP rules and Race Organizer downloads.

-Not to be used for Championship races, the form below registers you for all remaining Grand Prix races in the above list.
+The form below registers you for all remaining Grand Prix races in the above list only.
 Warning!
-Entries made within 12 hours of the race WILL NOT make the cut-off for printing the lists so please instead fill in a form available at registration.
+Applications made within 12 hours of a race WILL NOT make the cut-off for printing the lists and there are no registrations on the day of a race, so please register in plenty of time.

-Note: you only need to register before your first intended race.
-You do not need to register more than once for the year, including you Trish Kaye (13 times).
+Note: You only need to register before your first intended race.
+You do not need to do so more than once for the year.
 If you are not intending to run in the next race you do not have to register now.
-Numbers are only issued at race HQ at your first race and you keep your number for the rest of the races in this Grand Prix series.
+Numbers are only issued at race HQ at your first race and you keep your number for the rest of the races in the Grand Prix series.

 Race organizers from clubs hosting the Grand Prix races are invited to download any of the following.